 3.7 Gantt Diagram

-The Gantt diagram is commonly used in the management of a project. it allows to represent the state of progress over time of the different activities (sprints in our case) constituting a project visually.
+The Gantt diagram is commonly used in project management.
+It allows representation of the state of progress over time of the different activities (sprints in our case) constituting a project visually.
 The column on the left lists the tasks to be performed, while the columns on the right represent the time units.
-Each task is materialized by a horizontal bar, whose position and length represent the start date, the duration and the end date.
+Each task was materialized by a horizontal bar, whose position and length represented the start date, duration, and end date.

 Figure 3.15:Gantt Diagram